Mark’s story of the temptation in the desert

 That’ s ok.
 Jesus didn’t want to go there either.

-in Scripture, the desert means the place
+In Scripture, the desert means the place

 we do not want to go.

-his life changing encounter with God’s love,
+But immediately after his life changing encounter with God’s love,

 that’s precisely where Jesus was compelled to go.